CMU-Senate/bylaws/bylaws.md

 #.
 New Member Caucus:
     1. All newly-elected senators and Members-at-Large shall participate in sessions of  the New Member Caucus.
         a.
 Two (2) meetings of the New Member Caucus shall be held every half-session;
         #.
-Senators and MALs are required to attend one of the two (2) sessions;
+Senators and Members-at-Large are required to attend one of the two (2) sessions;
         #.
 Failure to attend either of the two (2) sessions of the New Member Caucus shall count as one (1) absence for that Student Senator or Member-at- Large.
     #.
 The New Member Caucus shall be chaired by the Chair of the Internal Development Committee.
     #.
 Duties of the New Member Caucus: